IndiaFilings

-What is GST Council?
+What Is Gst Council?

 The Government of India (GoI) introduced the GST Council to modify, regulate and reconcile the goods and services tax in India.
 The Council replace all the existing multiple taxation process and introduce new taxation methods to ease the taxation process for the taxpayers.
 The Council shall also monitor all the taxation process to provide support to the respective departments and to avoid the fraudulent process.
 In this article, we look into the GST Council and understand one of the key councils that regulate all aspects of GST in India.